FindArticles FindArticles

 SHARE

-YouTube’s bet on a free, exclusive NFL showcase paid off.
-Google said 17.3 million viewers watched the Los Angeles Chargers defeat the Kansas City Chiefs, 27–21, in a Friday night game streamed at no cost on YouTube from São Paulo, Brazil.
-The figure underscores how quickly top-tier live sports on connected TV can rival traditional broadcast reach when the price of admission is zero.
+YouTube’s gamble that a free, exclusive NFL showcase would be a hit paid off.
+Google said that 17.3 million viewers watched the Los Angeles Chargers beat the Kansas City Chiefs, 27–21, in a Friday night game streamed free on YouTube from São Paulo, Brazil.
+The figure illustrates how quickly top-tier live sports on connected TV can match traditional broadcast reach when the price of admission is zero.

 Table of Contents